BernardFW/bernard/README.md

 BERNARD
 =======

 Create powerful and flexible bots using BERNARD.
-Features (will) include:
+It comes batteries-included and with strong opinions.
+You'll be able to:

 - Represent conversations as finite-state machines
 - Multi-platform (Facebook Messenger, WeChat, VK, Line, Twilio, ...)